logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-chrome-on-android/prerequisites/configuring-an-android-device.md

 ---
 title: "Configuring an Android device for testing Google Chrome"
-linktitle: "Configuring an Android device for testing Google Chrome"
+linktitle: "Configuring an Android device"
 description: "This section describes the essential configurations needed to ensure that automated tests on Chrome Android run successfully and stably."
 weight: 1
 aliases: